kerireki/engage-digital-api-docs/docs/basics/sso.md

 !!!
 Note
     This option can only be disabled if you configured a Remote login URL.

 Once you enable SSO, all unauthenticated users that visit a page will get redirected to the "*JWT Remote login*" url.
-But, if the checkbox "*Enable non-SSO login*" is enabled, users will still be able to login using their RingCX Digital credentials by visiting:
+But, if the checkbox "*Enable non-SSO login*" is enabled, users will still be able to login using their credentials by visiting:

 ``` html
 https://your-subdomain.digital.ringcentral.com/login